westbrookdaniel/westbrook-daniel-website/codegen/posts/react-server-components-revolution.md

 rendering logic from the client to the server.
 I think their biggest advantages include:

 -   Enhanced Performance: Offloading rendering to the server reduces client-side processing, leading to faster load times.
 This also leads to a lot less work to do that stems from transferring data between the client and the server.
 -   Improved Security: Minimizing client-side code reduces the attack surface, enhancing security.
-Some of the [features in Next.js](https://nextjs.org/blog/security-nextjs-server-components-actions) help with this too.
+Some of the new features in Next.js 14 help with this too.
 -   Simplicity: Server Components can simplify your code structure, leading to less code to get the same result.
 Less code also leads to a more maintainable codebase.

 ## Handling Interactivity